 MN LAW REQUIRES COMPENSATION FOR NEGLIGENT ACCIDENT INJURY

 Our personal injury lawyers are sometimes asked why Minnesota law provides money compensation to people who have been injured in an accident.
-The basic answer is that allowing lawsuits for compensation for the injured person against the person who caused the accident promotes civil justice.
+The basic answer is that allowing lawsuits for injury compensation when one person is accidentally injured by another promotes civil justice and a peaceful society.
 When you know you can hire an accident injury attorney and sue the person responsible, you are less likely to take matters into your own hands, seek personal justice or revenge.

 The right to sue for compensation for an injury caused by negligence is also part of the common law.
 It goes back to laws established in England long before the United States was formed, and was adopted by the United States in the late 1700s.
 In every democracy in the world, there is a legal system that allows someone who is injured in an accident caused by another person’s negligence to sue or petition for compensation.